 Galactic archaeology: Galactic archaeology is the study of the Milky Way's structure and evolution, based on detailed information about the orbits and chemical compositions of the stars in it.
 One major goal of Galactic archaeology is "chemical tagging", which uses the elemental abundance patterns of stars to identify groups of stars that formed together and then dispersed across the Galaxy.
 With the original groups of stars identified, we can the look directly at the rate of star formation, the buildup of heavy elements and the migration of stars through the Milky Way over time.

-Large data sets: There are multiple large survey projects collecting data right now, including two led at UNSW: GALAH, collecting high-resolution spectra for a million stars, and FunnelWeb, collecting low-resolution spectra for essentially all of the 6.5 million bright stars in the Southern sky.
+Large data sets: There are several large survey projects collecting data right now, creating many opportunities for student projects.
 Each survey project has its own focus on particular populations of stars and types of data collected, making them very complementary, such that the combination of them is very powerful.
+I am in charge of the observations for the GALAH survey, which has collected high-resolution spectra for half a million stars near the Sun, and the APOGEE survey has a similar scope but focuses on more distant regions of the Milky Way.
 Current large data sets have collected data for tens to hundreds of thousands of stars, and future surveys will target millions of stars.

 Research projects: Within the Galactic research group, undergraduate, Honours and PhD projects all focus on some aspect of the Milky Way, typically using large survey data sets.
 Previous and ongoing projects include:

 - Searching for stars with unusually high lithium abundances, to understand their origins

 - Using orbital kinematics and chemical tagging to identify stars that formed in star clusters and later escaped